 The tables that follow this section have been provided to supplement the discussion below and provide further analysis of net interest income, net interest margin and the impact of rate and volume changes on net interest income.
 Net interest income represents the difference between interest income earned on our interest-earning assets and the interest expense incurred to finance those assets.
-We analyze net interest income in total by calculating net interest margin (net interest income as a percentage of average total loan receivables) and net yield on interest-bearing assets (net interest income as a percentage of average total interest-earning assets).
+We analyze net interest income in total by calculating net interest margin (net interest income as a percentage of average total loan receivables) and net yield on interest-earning assets (net interest income as a percentage of average total interest-earning assets).
 We also separately consider the impact of the level of loan receivables and the related interest yield and the impact of the cost of funds related to each of our funding sources, along with the income generated by our liquidity portfolio, on net interest income.

-Our interest-earning assets consist of: (i) cash and cash equivalents, primarily related to amounts on deposit with the Federal Reserve Bank of Philadelphia, (ii) restricted cash, (iii) other short-term investments, (iv) investment securities and (v) loan receivables.
+Our interest-earning assets consist of: (i) cash and cash equivalents primarily related to amounts on deposit with the Federal Reserve Bank of Philadelphia, (ii) restricted cash, (iii) other short-term investments, (iv) investment securities and (v) loan receivables.
 Our interest-bearing liabilities consist primarily of deposits, both direct-to-consumer and brokered, and long-term borrowings, including amounts owed to securitization investors.
 Net interest income is influenced by the following:

-The level and composition of loan receivables, including the proportion of credit card loans to other loans, the proportion of credit card customers who revolve their balances, as well as the proportion of loan receivables bearing interest at promotional rates as compared to standard rates;

-- The credit performance of our loans, particularly with regard to charge-offs of finance charges, which reduce interest income; - The terms of long-term borrowings and certificates of deposit upon initial offering, including maturity and interest rate; - The level and composition of other interest-bearing assets and liabilities, including our liquidity portfolio; - Changes in the interest rate environment, including the levels of interest rates and the relationships among interest rate indices, such as the prime rate, the Federal Funds rate and LIBOR; - The effectiveness of interest rate swaps in our interest rate risk management program; and - · The difference between the carrying amount and future cash flows expected to be collected on PCI loans.
+- The level and composition of loan receivables, including the proportion of credit card loans to other loans, as well as the proportion of loan receivables bearing interest at promotional rates as compared to standard rates; - · The credit performance of our loans, particularly with regard to charge-offs of finance charges, which reduce interest income; - The terms of long-term borrowings and certificates of deposit upon initial offering, including maturity and interest rate; - The interest rates necessary to attract and maintain direct-to-consumer deposits; - The level and composition of other interest-earning assets, including our liquidity portfolio and interest-bearing liabilities; - Changes in the interest rate environment, including the levels of interest rates and the relationships among interest rate indices, such as the prime rate, the Federal Funds rate, interest rate on excess reserves and London Interbank Offered Rate; - The effectiveness of interest rate swaps in our interest rate risk management program; and - The difference between the carrying amount and future cash flows expected to be collected on purchased credit-impaired ("PCI") loans.